abbeygirl/nzedb/Fedora-Install-Guide.md

 * cd ~
 * mv /tmp/.b* . && mv /tmp/.v* .   (moves dot files back)

 Certain directories need to be read/writable to both the nzedb user and apache.
-The "easy" way is to make these directories world writeable.
+One way is to make these directories world writeable.
 For this see the other install guides.
-Alternatively you can add the apache user to the nzedb group and change the needed directories to group writeable.
+Alternatively you can open the home directory of the nzedb user to group members and add the apache user to the nzedb group.

+As root user:
-*
+* chmod g+rx /var/www/nZEDb
+* usermod -a -G nzedb apache

 ** Not Finished! **